tjhorner/transit-tracker-api/README.md

 ## Installation

 The service is distributed as a Docker image that runs on port 3000 by default.
-You can find an example `docker-compose.yml` in the root of this repo.
+You can learn how to deploy it with the [Docker deployment guide](./deploy-docker.md).

-To easily deploy an instance of the API, check out the [Fly.io deployment guide](./fly-deploy.md).
+To easily deploy a hosted instance of the API, check out the [Fly.io deployment guide](./deploy-fly.md).

 ### Feed Configuration